DataDog/integrations-core/eks_fargate/README.md

 ### Configuration

-Given the nature of AWS EKS Fargate, this check will only run in containerized infrstructures.
+Given the nature of Amazon EKS on AWS Fargate, this check will only run in containerized infrastructures.
-To enable it, use the environment variable `DD_EKS_FARGATE=true` in the manifest to deploy your Datadog Agent side care.
+To enable it, use the environment variable `DD_EKS_FARGATE=true` in the manifest to deploy your Datadog Agent sidecar.

 ### Validation